munpaola7/RAG-Data-Science-Varsity-/README.md

 2. **Knowledge Graph Integration**:
    - Enhance retrieval using structured data from Knowledge Graphs.
-   - Use SPARQL queries to extract meaningful relationships and concepts.
+   - Use query mechanisms to extract meaningful relationships and concepts.

 3. **Vector Search Implementation**:
-   - Generate embeddings for text data using pre-trained models (e.g., BERT).
+   - Generate embeddings for text data using pre-trained models .
-   - Use vector search libraries (e.g., Pinecone, FAISS) for efficient retrieval.
+   - Use vector search libraries for efficient retrieval.

 4. **RAG Pipeline**:
    - Combine vector search and Knowledge Graphs for enhanced retrieval.
-   - Use an LLM to generate contextually rich and accurate responses.
+   - Use an LLM to generate contextually accurate responses.

 5. **Evaluation**:
    - Assess response quality based on accuracy, relevance, and contextual fit.
-   - Optimize the application for better performance.
+   - Optimize retrieval and generation processes.

 ---